Variiuz/minecraft-git-backup/README.md

 # minecraft-git-backup
 A Windows (bat) script for stashing your minecraft world(s) onto git ☁️

+Requires either HTTPS setup or SSH keys (so you gotta know what u doing kinda)

 # Usage
 1. Download the only bat file in this repo
 2. Edit the values for your needs.